zerve-app/zerve/docs/docs/zerve/self-host.md

 `zoo-web` env variables:

 - `NODE_ENV` - mode: "dev" or "production"
-- `Z_ORIGIN` - the URL to access the zoo-server-standalone (eg "http://localhost:3888")
+- `Z_ORIGIN` - the URL to access the bear-server (eg "http://localhost:3888")
 - `PORT` - what port to bind to
 - `Z_STORE_TITLE` - title to display for the single store

 ### Run Bear

-The `zoo-server-standalone` only handles paths under `/.z`.
+The `bear-server` only handles paths under `/.z`.
 To start it:

 ```
 cd z-build-dir
-node apps/zoo-server-standalone/build/ZooServerStandalone.js
+node apps/bear-server/build/ZooServerStandalone.js
 ```

 And `zoo-web` handles the rest of public web paths.
 To start it: